Moran-Habooba/shop-front-test/README.md

 ### Additional Features

-- **User Profile Editing**: Allows logged-in users to modify their personal details.
+- **User Profile Editing**: Allows logged-in users to modify their personal details.(To edit details, click on the profile picture)
 - **CRM System for Admin Users**: Enables admin-type users to view, edit, and delete user information.

 ### Popup Notifications